annadrewnewby/ChoGath/Code/Day14 Starter/README.md

 To play the game, create a server and open ```index.html```

-If you make changes to components, scenes, or prefabs, run ```node build.js``` to create new modules with the required exports.
+If you make changes to components, scenes, or prefabs,  go into the game directory and run ```node build.js``` to create new modules with the required exports.